Dhekshith4113/8085_simulator/README.md

 Updated on 16/10/2023 Monday ( Added CMA, compare instructions, logical instructions, LDAX instruction.
 SUB instruction works as expected.
 There are problems with jump instructions ).
 Updated on 16/10/2023 Monday ( Added RRC and RLC instructions.
 Jump instruction's problem fixed.
 There are problems with SHLD instruction ).
 Updated on 17/10/2023 Tuesday ( Made a new version V3.
 It can convert mnemonics to machine code.
 The memory/edit function does not work yet ).
+Updated 18/10/2023 Wednesday ( Made some changes to V3.
+The memory/edit function works.
+In V2, SHLD and DAD works as expected ).